 Not only is a warm sleeping bag mission-critical if you want to sleep comfortably in your vehicle during cold snaps, but it’s also an insurance policy should you get stranded in a blizzard or stuck in a snowbank.
 In fact, we like to road trip with a sleeping bag in the trunk even if we’re staying at a ski lodge or visiting friends, just in case.

 How warm is warm enough?
 That depends on your location—road trippers in Wyoming have different needs from those in Hawaii, for instance.
-However, we like to err on the side of being over-prepared, and usually bring a 0-degree or -20-degree bag.
-You can always unzip your bag and cool off, but it’s much harder to crank up the heat.
+However, we like to err on the side of being over-prepared and usually bring a 0-degree or -20-degree bag.
+You can always unzip your bag and cool off, but it’s much harder to warm up.

-Pro tip: We’re big fans of Mountain Hardwear’s Phantom series, which ranges from a relatively warm 30-degree bag down to a mind-boggling -40-degree bag.
+• Our Performance Pick: We’re big fans of Mountain Hardwear’s Phantom series, which ranges from a relatively warm 30-degree bag down to a mind-boggling -40-degree bag.
+These bags are warm and lightweight, meaning you can also use them for backpacking, ski-touring, mountaineering, and other wintry adventures.

 We’re going to have to toot our own horn here: Luno Air Mattresses are perfect for winter car camping.
 Why?
 Well, you don’t have to set up a tent in a blizzard—just park, inflate your mattress, and catch some Z’s.
 Plus, your vehicle is essentially a metal box, and it can handle snow, rain, and wind better than even the most technical, cutting-edge, and expensive tents on the planet.